 - 48 Candy Eyes or White Chocolate Chips

-Stir in boiling coffee (batter will be thin).
+- Stir in the boiling coffee (batter will be thin).
 Fill cups 2/3 full with batter.
 Bake 22 to 25 minutes.
 Cool completely.
 Frost.

-For the frosting: Beat butter on medium speed for two minutes.
+- For the frosting: Beat butter on medium speed for two minutes.
 Add the powdered sugar and whip until combined.
 Add the cocoa powder and whip until fully incorporated.
 Mix in the vanilla and milk.
-Add more milk if the frosting if the frosting looks to dark.
+Add more milk if the frosting looks too dark.
 You want the color to be light brown like milk chocolate mousse.
 Whip for one last minute.
 Frost the cupcakes.

-Watch out Rudolph, she is going in for the kill.
+Watch out Rudolph, she’s going in for the kill.